strangerstudios/import-users-from-csv/readme.txt

 == Description ==

-I updated and integrated the Import Users from CSV with the PMPro Import Users from CSV Integration add-on to create a Paid Memberships Pro specific member import (CSV files) plugin.
+Updated and integrated the Import Users from CSV with the PMPro Import Users from CSV Integration add-on to create a Paid Memberships Pro specific member import (CSV files) plugin.

-It will allow you to import users from a CSV file uploaded to your web server/membership site.
+The plugin will let you import users (members) from a CSV file uploaded to your web server/membership site.
 It will add users with basic information as well as meta fields, the user role (if applicable) and the specified PMPro member configuration/information.

 If you've exported the user's passwords as hashed strings, you can import them without re-encrypting them again (by setting the option).